hejiaxu7146/ANLY-590/FinalProject/Project_Proposal.md

 * The current data source is appropriate because it has so many users, and a lot of people rely on them.
 Yelp is used every day to help people choosing appropriate restaurants.
 Amazon reviews also helped a lot of people to take insights of the product include myself.

+* Yes, it is supervised problem.
+So, the input will be any text that represent a person's review for something.
+And the output will be the probabilities that belongs to each class ( Stars from 1 to 5), and the probabilities that the review is actually useful or not useful.

 ## 5. Assessment Metrics

 * The loss function I will use is categorical cross entroy.
 Because comparing with other metrics, the categorical cross entropy is more fittable for multiclass classfication where each example belongs to a single class.